 I spent the summers of 2006 and 2007 in Panama, teaching at the FSU-Panama campus in Panama City.
 While living there I traveled throughout much of the country doing research about the music of Panama (this picture was taken in a Kuna village in the San Blas Islands in 2007).

 Our son Darin has a bachelor’s degree in architecture and a master’s degree in building construction management from the University of Florida.
-He has worked for many years in the Atlanta area as a project manager and estimator for several large construction companies He enjoys mountain biking, sailing, playing guitar, beating his mom and dad in Scrabble, and spending as much time as he can with his beautiful daughters, Isabella and Emma.
-Darin is recently married to a beautiful and wonderful woman, Larrie, and has acquired beautiful stepdaughter, Emma, age 14.
+He has been working for many years in the Atlanta area as a project manager and estimator for several large construction companies.
+He enjoys mountain biking, sailing, playing guitar, beating his mom and dad in Scrabble, and spending as much time as he can with his beautiful daughters, Isabella and Emma.
+Darin is married to a beautiful and wonderful woman, Larrie, and has acquired a beautiful stepdaughter, Emma, age 15.

 The picture of Darin, Diane, and me, was taken many years ago from the deck of our beach house, “Dunescape,” on St. George Island, Florida.
 Dunescape is one of my favorite places on earth.
 It is my writing, reading, and relaxing retreat, although when I have the time to go there, I usually end up repairing things.
 The salt air has a way of making material objects in need of fixing–but I love it!
 Below is a beautiful St. George sunset taken from the beach in front of Dunescape.
 (Please watch the following short movie, which was my first attempt with MovieMaker; the music is an excerpt from “La Mer” by Debussy. )